 Enter the total Form CT-1 deposits for the year, including any overpayment that you applied from filing Form CT-1 X and any overpayment that you applied from your 2018 return.

 If line 15 is more than line 16, enter the difference on line 17.
-Otherwise, see Overpayment below.
+Otherwise, see Line 18—Overpayment below.
 You don't have to pay if line 17 is under $1.
-Generally, you should show a balance due on line 17 only if your total railroad retirement taxes based on compensation for the year (line 15) is less than $2,500.
+Generally, you should show a balance due on line 17 only if your total railroad retirement taxes based on compensation for the year (line 15) are less than $2,500.
 However, see Accuracy of Deposits Rule, earlier, regarding payments made under the accuracy of deposits rule.

 If you were required to make federal tax deposits, pay the amount shown on line 17 by EFT.
 If you weren't required to make federal tax deposits or you're a monthly schedule depositor making a payment under the accuracy of deposits rule, you may pay the amount shown on line 17 by EFT, check, or money order.
-For more information on electronic payment options, visit the IRS website at www.irs.gov/payments.
+For more information on electronic payment options, go to IRS.gov/Payments.

 If you pay by EFT, file your return using the address under Where To File, earlier.
 Don't file Form CT-1(V), Payment Voucher.
 If you pay by check or money order, make it payable to “United States Treasury.”
 Enter your EIN, "Form CT-1," and "2019" on your check or money order.
 Complete Form CT-1(V) and enclose with Form CT-1.